 - 11.1 This Authority will keep itself informed of developments as regards the work of the Better Regulation Executive and other Central Government bodies in its consideration of the regulatory functions of Local Authorities. - 11.2 The Licensing Authority will establish protocols with the police and other enforcing authorities.
 These protocols will provide for the targeting of agreed problem and high-risk premises while applying a lighter touch to low risk premises. - 11.3 In general, action will only be taken in accordance with the Council's own enforcement policy, which reflects the agreed principles which are consistent with the Enforcement Concordat.
-To this end the key principles of targeting consistency, transparency and proportionality will be maintained. - 11.4 The Council has produced an Enforcement Policy document for its licensing function that can be viewed by contacting the Licensing Team, or at www.e-lindsey.gov.uk/business/licensing.
+To this end the key principles of targeting consistency, transparency and proportionality will be maintained. - 11.4 The Council has produced an Enforcement Policy document for its regulatory functions that can be viewed on the Authority's website: www.e-lindsey.gov.uk.